ohaddan/competition/data/README.md

 This folder contains data of two types of reward schedule: 1.
 Bandit task.
 2. Schedules that comply with the competition's   constraints.

 ## [Bandit task](https://github.com/ohaddan/competition/tree/master/data/1_6_vs_2_6)
 Subjects were tested in a bandit task, in which a reward was assigned to alternative 1 in 33/100 trials (randomly selected) and to alternative 2 in 17/100 of the trials. (randomly selected).
 Note that this data is useful for quantifying learning but the reward schedule does not comply with the rules of the competition.
+Data is in __*1_6_vs_2_6*__ folder.

 ## 20 random schedules, 20 subjects each
 Each of the folders **random<sub>i</sub>** (*i ∈ {0..19}*) contains the response of at least 20 subjects to the respective reward sequence found in the [static_sequences](https://github.com/ohaddan/competition/tree/master/static_sequences) folder.